-Attributes are shown as JSON objects with "type" set to the name of the implementation (by default either "Static" for statically defined attributes or "User" for attributes from the user profile), "propertyName" set to the attribute names.
+Attributes are shown as JSON objects: type is set to the name of the implementation (by default "Static" for statically defined attributes or "User" for attributes from the user profile) propertyName is set to the attribute names.
 For static attributes, "propertyValues" holds the attribute values.
 For user attributes, "propertyValues" is not used; the property values are determined at evaluation time.

-"createdBy"
+createdBy